Context in Chloé Fall/Winter 2026

 - Soft knits

-These materials allow the dresses and skirts to move fluidly as the models walk, emphasizing the kinetic quality that has long been central to Chloé’s aesthetic.
+These materials let the dresses and skirts move fluidly as the models walk, emphasizing the kinetic quality that has long been central to Chloé’s aesthetic.

-At the same time, the collection introduces heavier materials that anchor these softer textures.
+The collection pairs heavier materials that anchor these softer textures:

 - Leather trousers